Mouthwash: Alcohol

-The same researchers also state that the risk of acquiring oral cancer rises almost five times for users of alcohol-containing mouthwash who neither smoke nor drink (with a higher rate of increase for those who do).
-In addition, the authors highlight side effects from several mainstream mouthwashes that included dental erosion and accidental poisoning of children.
-The review garnered media attention and conflicting opinions from other researchers.
-Yinka Ebo of Cancer Research UK disputed the findings, concluding that "there is still not enough evidence to suggest that using mouthwash that contains alcohol will increase the risk of mouth cancer".
-Studies conducted in 1985, 1995, 2003, and 2012 did not support an association between alcohol-containing mouth rinses and oral cancer.
-Andrew Penman, chief executive of The Cancer Council New South Wales, called for further research on the matter.
-In a March 2009 brief, the American Dental Association said "the available evidence does not support a connection between oral cancer and alcohol-containing mouthrinse".
-Many newer brands of mouthwash are alcohol-free, not just in response to consumer concerns about oral cancer, but also to cater for religious groups who abstain from alcohol consumption.

 Benzydamine (analgesic)

 In painful oral conditions such as aphthous stomatitis, analgesic mouthrinses (e.g. benzydamine mouthwash, or "Difflam") are sometimes used to ease pain, commonly used before meals to reduce discomfort while eating.

 Benzoic acid

 Benzoic acid acts as a buffer.

 Betamethasone

 Betamethasone is sometimes used as an anti-inflammatory, corticosteroid mouthwash.
 It may be used for severe inflammatory conditions of the oral mucosa such as the severe forms of aphthous stomatitis.

 Cetylpyridinium chloride (antiseptic, antimalodor)

 Cetylpyridinium chloride containing mouthwash (e.g. 0.05%) is used in some specialized mouthwashes for halitosis.
 Cetylpyridinium chloride mouthwash has less anti-plaque effect than chlorhexidine and may cause staining of teeth, or sometimes an oral burning sensation or ulceration.